nyggus/makepackage/README.md

 This, for instance, means that `makepackage`'s API does not offer different licences, structures of the root folder, and the like.
 Also, the API does not offer numerous arguments to enable the user to fill in the required fields of setup.py; the user can do it directly in the file, an approach that is easier than providing this information through command-line arguments.
 No GUI, too: just a simple shell command.

 The simpler the API, the easier the package is to use.
-The idea behind `makepackage` was to bring a *really* simply API to create a package.
+The idea behind `makepackage` was to bring a *really* simple API to create a package.
 This simplicity cannot come without cost, but the cost does not seem that great.
 True, if one wants to create a different organization of the package or wants to use `unittest` instead of `pytest`, then one will have to choose a different tool or do it manually.
 This is the main cost of simplicity we have to pay, but had `makepackage` enabled the user to choose from different options, the package's API would have been far more complicated.
 This would mean the main purpose behind creating the package — crreating the structure of a Python package in an easy way — would not have been accomplished.

-Simply put, `makepackage` got a simple API and does not offer too many choices, and I want to keep it that way.
+Simply put, `makepackage` has a simple API and does not offer too many choices, and I want to keep it that way.

 #### Cover all functionality by unit tests

 Add unit tests to every new functionality or change, unless the change does not change the package's functioning whatsoever.
-Remember we use `pytest` and `doctest`.
+Remember that `makepackage` is tested with `pytest` and `doctest`.

 #### Use readable and sufficient documentation

-If you add a new functionality or change the existing one, then you have to document it in documentation: README and docstrings.
+If you add a new functionality or change the existing one, you have to document it in documentation: README and docstrings.
 Of course, don't overdo, but note that this README is long and detailed.
-We have the [TL;DR: How to use makepackage](#tldr-how-to-use-makepackage) section, which is short and concise.
+It has the [TL;DR: How to use makepackage](#tldr-how-to-use-makepackage) section, which is short and concise.
 Then, we go deep when explaining the details.
 Keep this approach.

 #### Maintain the current coding style

 This is important.
 Keep the current style, and please use `black` to format code.
-By coding style I do not only mean what `black` changes; I mean other import things, such as the following:
+By coding style I do not only mean what `black` changes; I mean other important things, such as the following:

 * Have you noticed that the only classes that are defined in the package are those for custom exceptions?
 Try not to change that and do not base any new functionality on a class, unless this is a better and more natural approach.
 * `makepackage` uses custom exceptions to handle the user's mistakes.
 Throwing custom errors inside `makepackage` functions improves traceback, by using well-named exception classes and moving the traceback into the actual location in code where the exception occurred.